harrypatton/systemdesign/books/data-intensive-app/chapter3-storage-retrieval.md

 3. when read, find in memtable => most recent on-disk segment => next-order segment
 4. from time to time, a background to compact and merge segments.

-One issue - data loss because the memtable is lost when crashed.
-To avoid the problem, each write will also append to a file on dish (order doesn't matter, because it is for recovery).
+``One issue`` - data loss because the memtable is lost when crashed.
+To avoid the problem, each write will also append to a file on dish (order doesn't matter, because it is for recovery). when memtable is written back to disk, remove that log file.

+### Other
+Lucene - an indexing engine for full-text search used by ElasticSearch and Solr.
+It uses SSTable-like sorted files.

+## B-trees
+1. Most common type of index.
+2. Used as standard index implementation in almost all relational DBs, and many non-relational DBs.
+3. Like SSTables, it also keeps key-value pairs sotred by key, but here's the differences,
+	* The log-structured indexes earlier break the database down into variable-size segments, typically several megabytes or more in size, and always write a segment ``sequentially``.
+	* B-trees break DB into fixed-size blocks or pages, usually 4kB in size, and read or write a page a a time.
+Corresponds more closely to underlying hardware.
+4. One page is designated as the root of B-tree.
+When look up a key, start here.
+It contains k keys and key+1 references to child pages.
+Each child is responsible for a continuous range of keys and the keys in root page indicate the range.
+A leaf page contains key and the value (or the reference to pages where value could be found).

+When update or insert new key-value, the tree remains balanced.
+A tree with n keys always has a height of O(logn).

+### Update-in-Place vs. Append-only Logging